-If you’re looking for an easy way to quick restore a database backup then you have found the right place.
+If you’re looking for an easy way to quickly restore a database backup then you have found the right place.

 Take a look at the article below to find out how you can achieve this.

-The point in time restore is a feature of SQL Server databases which allows you to recover an exact state of your database that is specific to an exact point in time.This option is available ever since the logging for this action has been activated (transaction log).
-This article is a continuation to a previous article where we demonstrated how to do such a restore using SSMS.
-Continue reading How to make a point in time restore – T-SQL
+The point-in-time restore is a feature of SQL Server databases that allows you to recover an exact state of your database that is specific to an exact point in time.This option is available ever since the logging for this action has been activated (transaction log).
+This article is a continuation of a previous article where we demonstrated how to do such a restore using SSMS.